cchauve-canexia/BOVERI-598/README.md

 chrX:27130923:AA:T      456     0.0     34.55   1.51      0.08      1.0       0.97
 ```

-Note that there are many groups of widespread indels.
+Note. that there are many groups of widespread indels.
 For example there are
 100 different indels that are observed in all 461 samples, although most of the
 time with a very low average VAF which explains why they do not appear in this
-list.
+list (file `results/NextSeq_v51_out_3.tsv`).

+### Figures

+The file `results/NextSeq_v51_out_4.png` shows all observed indels, with no filtering
+and shows scatter plots of the number of occurrences versus the mean VAF and the mean
+control penalty.